 With more than 400 themes to date, there are a lot of choices here with attractively designed sample pages within each theme.
-Categories include travel, family, kids, baby, romance, year in review, every day, wedding, sports, seasonal, yearbooks and even professional/business themes.
+Categories include travel, family, kids, baby, romance, year in review, everyday, wedding, sports, seasonal, yearbooks and even professional/business themes.
 I was happy to see that there are even Family History and Family Memoirs themes for those wishing to create a family heritage album.
 With a little hunting under the Family section, I found several Cook Book themes as well.

-In addition to the theme pages, there are also dozens of page layouts with empty photo frames so you can create your own design and add stickers if you wish (or upload your own), and if you’re really a do-it-yourselfer, you can even can start from scratch with a blank book.
+In addition to the theme pages, there are also dozens of page layouts with empty photo frames so you can create your own design and add stickers if you wish (or upload your own), and if you’re really a do-it-yourselfer, you can even start from scratch with a blank book.

-The themes come with a pretty big selection of related stickers (all free) that you can add or remove from your project and you can also upload your own, preferably as PNG file with a transparent background.
+The themes come with a pretty big selection of related stickers (all free) that you can add or remove from your project and you can also upload your own, preferably as a PNG file with a transparent background.

 The Photo Book Editor

-What I’ve always appreciated about Mixbook is their awesomely flexible photo editor, and, after making books with a variety of companies, it’s still my favorite.
+What I’ve always appreciated about Mixbook is its awesomely flexible photo editor, and, after making books with a variety of companies, it’s still my favorite.
 The truth is, I started making my travel book with another company because they were having a big sale, but after a few pages I actually stopped and switched over to Mixbook because I find it the easiest and most intuitive to work with and you can pretty much do anything you want.